kmcos/kmcos/doc/source/tutorials/installation.rst

         sudo port select --set pip pip27

         pip install python-ase --user
-        pip install python-kmos --user
+        pip install python-kmcos --user

 Installation on windoze 7
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-In order for kmos to work in a recent windoze we need a number of programs.
+In order for kmcos to work in a recent windoze we need a number of programs.

 #. **Python**